Egyptian hieroglyphs

-With the final closing of pagan temples in the 5th century, knowledge of hieroglyphic writing was lost.
-Although attempts were made, the script remained undeciphered throughout the Middle Ages and the early modern period.
+During the 5th century, the permanent closing of pagan temples across Roman Egypt ultimately resulted in the loss of fluent readers and writers in hieroglyphs.
+Despite attempts at decipherment, the nature of the script remained unknown throughout the Middle Ages and the early modern period.
+Regardless, mixture of medieval Arab (pre-Islamic) and Egyptian people kept the fascination of hieroglyphics alive.
+Scholars, spiritualists and treasure hunters like highly sought after artifacts in attempts to decode the language while also understanding the phonetic and alphabetical similarities between Coptic and Hieroglyphs.
 The decipherment of hieroglyphic writing was finally accomplished in the 1820s by Jean-François Champollion, with the help of the Rosetta Stone.